 Sicily’s region of Messina offers a calzone-like snack called pidone.
 However, the dough for pidone is much thinner and crispier.
 These fried delights are shaped like triangles or crescent moons and stuffed with anchovies, curly endive, and tuma, a type of fresh sheep’s cheese.

-This one-of-a-kind pizza is unique to Sicily and comes in many versions and can be your appetizer, main course, and dessert.
+This one-of-a-kind pizza is unique to Sicily, comes in many versions, and can be your appetizer, main course, and dessert.
 The classic pizzolo is topped with olive oil, oregano, salt, pepper, and Parmigiano Reggiano cheese.
 The savory version is filled with greens, cheeses, and salami, while the sweet is filled with honey, pistachio cream, or chocolate.

-Also known as scacciato or impanata, scaccia is a delectable gift from the province of Ragusa.
+Also known as scacciato or impanata, Scaccia is a delectable gift from the province of Ragusa.
 Its thin dough is made with water, olive oil, yeast, and flour.
-Ingredients like ricotta, onion, eggplant, tomato, and sausage are used as filling between layers of the dough, which is folded over itself, resembling the layers of lasagne.
+Ingredients like ricotta, onion, eggplant, tomato, and sausage are used to fill between layers of the dough, which is folded over itself, resembling the layers of lasagne.

 For seafood, look to purpu vugghiutu.
 This octopus preparation typical of Palermo involves tenderizing the octopus with a beating, then boiling it in salted water until the pink tentacles are cooked and succulent.
 Purpu vugghiutu is often served with a spritz and lemon for a fresh taste of Sicily.

-If you enjoy offal, then head to the stigghiularu to snack on stigghiola.
+If you enjoy offal, head to the stigghiularu (traditional Sicilian street food vendor) to snack on stigghiola.
 These are rolls of entrails, usually from lamb, though chicken and goat stigghiola are also eaten.
 The entrails are either skewered or wrapped around leeks and onions.
-Stigghiola is served hot off the grill garnished with only lemon and salt.
+Stigghiola is served hot off the grill, garnished with only lemon and salt.

-If you’re craving meat while perusing the street vendors of Catania, order arrusti e mancia.
-Meaning grill it and eat it, arrusti e mancia is how to order all kinds of grilled meats on the go.
+If you’re craving meat while perusing the street vendors of Catania, order ‘arrusti e mancia’; this means grill it and eat it.
 In Catania, horse and donkey meat are very popular.
-The meat is grilled, sliced, and stuffed into bread without the need for any extra garnish or sauces.
+The meat is grilled, sliced, and stuffed into bread without extra garnish or sauces.

 With such an abundance of mouthwatering food and wine, it’s easy to overeat or overdrink in Sicily.
-But worry not, the Sicilians have a drink to help with either occasion.
-The autista, or the driver, is a drink made of lemon juice, soda water, and bicarbonate.
+But worry not; the Sicilians have a drink to help with either occasion.
+The autista, or the driver, is made with lemon juice, soda water, and bicarbonate.
 The bicarbonate is added last, and you need to drink the autista before the glass bubbles over.
-The drink was created to sober up those who had over imbibed.
-Yet the autista is a miracle worker when it comes to digesting and degreasing the stomach after a binge on fried Sicilian street food.
+The drink was created to sober up those who had over-imbibed.
+Yet the autista is a miracle worker in digesting and degreasing the stomach after a binge on fried Sicilian street food.